The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 A form of opioid derived from morphine, this substance has an intense effect on the brain’s reward system and causes feelings of extreme pleasure and well-being.

-As heroin is so physically and psychologically addictive, it is necessary to attend rehab as part of the recovery process.
+As heroin is so physically and psychologically addictive, it is necessary to attend rehab as part of your recovery programme.

 Many people relapse during the withdrawal phase due to intense cravings, so 24/7 medical monitoring is required.

-The first step is complete detoxification to remove all traces of heroin from the body.
+The first step is complete drug detoxification to remove all traces of heroin from the body.

-To make this process more comfortable many rehab clinics offer a less-addictive substitute, such as methadone, which provides a similar sensation but with fewer health issues.
+To make this process more comfortable many rehab clinics offer a less-addictive substitute, such as methadone, a detox medication which provides a similar sensation but with fewer health issues.

-Other medications that may be prescribed in heroin rehab include Buprenorphine and Naltrexone.
+Other detox medication that may be prescribed in heroin rehab include Buprenorphine and Naltrexone.

 Once the patient is no longer subject to extreme cravings and withdrawal symptoms they will be able to begin the psychological process of heroin rehab.

-They will undergo intensive counselling, tackling the issues that may have led to the addiction and developing healthier habits and techniques.
+They will undergo intensive counselling treatments, tackling the issues that may have led to the addiction and developing healthier habits and techniques.

 Many people will argue that cannabis is a completely safe substance with no ill effects, but this couldn’t be further from the truth.